Arquisoft/Loader_i3b/README.md

 ```sh
   mvn package
   ```
 A couple of .jar files will be generated in a directory called **target** within the repository.
-Now you will only have to execute the *Run instructions* explained before using the **Loader_i3b-0.0.1-jar-with-dependencies.jar** and the two files (first master.csv and then agents.xlsx) that you should create or download from the folder [runnable]().
+Now you will only have to execute following instructions in *How to run* explained before using the **Loader_i3b-0.0.1-jar-with-dependencies.jar** and the two files (first master.csv and then agents.xlsx) that you should create or download from the folder [runnable]().
 If you create them **you must follow the format**.

 ## Executing from an IDE
 Another option is to execute the application using an IDE (Eclipse, IntelliJ...).
 You only have to download or clone the repository, import it to your IDE and run the application (you would need to configure how to run it adding the names of the files .csv and .xlsx).
 In this case, you have some execution files in the path _source/test/resources_.